Heanor railway station (Midland Railway): History

 Throughout their lives, both stations had been named simply Heanor, but in 1950, British Railways renamed them Heanor North and Heanor South.
 However the Midland station finally closed in 1951.

-The road level buildings remain as a private dwelling, considerably altered, but the cutting has been filled in.
+The road level buildings remain as a private dwelling.
+One of the only hints of its former use is a replica Heanor north totem affixed to a wall. the cutting has been filled in.